 Batch jobs

-For compute jobs that take hours or days to run, instead of sitting at the terminal waiting for the results, we submit a "batch job" to the queue manager, which runs the job when resources are available.
+For compute jobs that take hours or days to run, instead of sitting at the terminal waiting for the results, we submit a "batch job" to the workload manager, which runs the job when resources are available.

 Slurm commands

-On Roar, the queue manager is SLURM (Simple Linux Utility for Resource Management).
+On Roar, the queue manager is Slurm (Simple Linux Utility for Resource Management).

-Besides salloc for interactive jobs), the basic SLURM commands are:
+Besides salloc for interactive jobs), the basic Slurm commands are:

 Command Effect